nccgroup/singularity/Readme.md

 ### On the DNS Registrar Web Management Interface

-Configure appropriate DNS records to delegate the management of a test subdomain ("*dynamic.your.domain*") of a domain you own ("*your.domain*") to the Singularity's DNS server that we will deploy shortly:
+Configure appropriate DNS records to delegate the management of a test subdomain ("*dynamic.your.domain.*") of a domain you own ("*your.domain.*") to the Singularity's DNS server that we will deploy shortly:

 * **A Name**: "rebinder", **IPv4**: "*ip.ad.dr.ss*"
-* **NS Name**: "dynamic", **Hostname**: "*rebinder.your.domain*"
+* **NS Name**: "dynamic", **Hostname**: "*rebinder.your.domain.*"

-This sample setup informs DNS clients, including browsers, that "*ip.ad.dr.ss*" answers queries for any subdomains under "*.dynamic.your.domain*", e.g. "foo.dynamic.your.domain".
+This sample setup informs DNS clients, including browsers, that "*ip.ad.dr.ss*" answers queries for any subdomains under "*.dynamic.your.domain.*", e.g. "foo.dynamic.your.domain.".
 This also permits one to access the Singularity management console using the "*rebinder.your.domain*" DNS name with a web browser.

 ### On the Attacker Host